eiffel-community/eiffel-intelligence-frontend/wiki/markdown/add-subscription.md

     <img style="border:1px solid black" src="images/subscription_add_part4.png"></img>
 </kbd>

+## Repeat
-**Repeat:** It is possible to enable repeat, e.g. whether same subscription should be re-triggered for new additions to the aggregated object.
+It is possible to enable repeat, e.g. whether same subscription should be re-triggered for new additions to the aggregated object.
 If disabled, the notification will be triggered only the first time when requirements are fulfilled.
 It doesn't matter if you have multiple requirements, it will only be triggered once.

+## Requirement and Conditions
-**Requirement and Conditions:** It is used to add a requirement, which need to be fulfilled before a subscription is triggered.
+It is used to add a requirement, which need to be fulfilled before a subscription is triggered.
 Requirement is added in the form of a condition (with a specific format).
 More than one conditions may be added under one requirement by using “Add Condition” button.
 It should be noted